By Kim Rain

-Microchips are not GPS devices, and are not trackable.
+Microchips are not GPS devices and are not trackable.
 Since they have no power source of their own, they only activate when scanned, and only to transmit the microchip’s ID number.
 However, there are GPS collars and tags available to track your pup wherever they go.

 Different companies do produce microchips that transmit various radio frequencies, including 125-kHz, 128-kHz, and 134.2-kHz.
 While in the past, scanners were specific for each frequency, today most vets and animal care workers use universal scanners which can detect all frequencies.

-It is possible, as many rescue groups, animal shelters, breeders and previous owners could have placed a microchip before you adopted your pet.
+It is possible, as a rescue group, animal shelter, breeder or previous owner could have placed a microchip before you adopted your pet.
 Look at your adoption papers, or have your veterinarian scan your pet, and if there’s a microchip present, you can update its unique ID number in the registry.

 Yes!
 Not only is this a furbulous way to protect your pet in case you get separated, but it’s actually required on an International Health Certificate.